 You must complete a Tenant Request to Affix Furniture Form (Form 24) and return to your Tenancy Officer.
 Housing Choices WA may refuse a request if;

 a) affixing the item to the wall would disturb material containing asbestos; or

 b) the premises are entered in the Register of Heritage Places; or

 c) the premises is situated in a strata scheme with by-laws prohibiting the affixing of the item to the wall of the premises.

 What happens to the affixed furniture when I move out?

-You must notify Access Housing in writing of any damage caused by affixing and/or removing furniture.
+You must notify Housing Choices WA in writing of any damage caused by affixing and/or removing furniture.
 You are also responsible for any repairs required to fix the damage.